 - Never disrespect the women in your house.
-If the women in your house are happy, then Goddess Lakshmi shall be happy too.
+If the women are happy, then Goddess Lakshmi shall be happy too.

 - Consume food only after bathing and offering bhog to Lord Agni and Goddess Lakshmi.

 - Honour the auspicious days.
-Fridays and occasions like Diwali are important to the Goddess Lakshmi.
-Make it a point to worship the Goddess Lakshmi on these days.
+Fridays and occasions like Diwali are important for offering prayers to Goddess Lakshmi.
+Make sure to worship Goddess Lakshmi on such days.

-- The pooja and aarti of Diwali should be done in the presence of all the members of the family.
+- The pooja and aarti of Diwali should be performed in the presence of all the members of the family.
 It ensures that everyone in the family is blessed by the Goddess.